 These difficulties don’t mean kids aren’t smart.
 Brain differences make it hard for kids like Josh to focus, set goals, get started, and stay on task.
 This includes things like doing homework and daily routines.

 These kinds of struggles are often misunderstood.
 People might think kids are just being lazy or aren’t capable of doing more.
-But with the right support, kids with executive functioning issues can thrive.
+But with the right support, kids with executive function challenges can thrive.

 Adapted from an NCLD infographic and the work of Thomas E. Brown, PhD.